stanete/stanete.github.io/_posts/2018-09-13-machine-learning-without-hype.md

 ---
-title: First steps with machine learning
+title: Machine learning!
+But without the hype...
-updated: 2018-12-09 22:05
+updated: 2018-13-09 11:35
 comments: true
 mailchimp: true
 image: /images/introduccion-machine-learning-sin-hype.png
 ---

-> First steps, the workflow, supervised learning & classification
+> First steps, workflow, supervised learning & classification

-This is the first blog about **Machine Learning**.
-By this point everybody has aat least some understandig of what is machine learning so we are going to skip the part where what is it and what's useful for.
+This is the first post from the series **Machine learning!
+But without the hype...**.
+It's 2018 so by this point everybody has at least some understandig of what machine learning is and what it is useful for.
+That's why we are going to skip the introducction and we are going to jump right into it.

+Don't worry.
 We will talk about Deep Learning too 😏.

-## Where to start?
+## Where do we start?

 **Algorithms**.
 We need to get comfortable with how the algorithms that are already out there work.
 At least with some of them and understand when is better to use one or other depending on the problem we need to solve.